LucasDelfino92/morrowindsharp/mwtools.md

 # PLUGIN CLEANING

 At the end of my mod list, you will find a [**list of plugins that require cleaning**](https://github.com/Sigourn/morrowind-improved/blob/master/modlist.md#cleaning-notes).
-Before we begin, we will set up TESTool for plugin cleaning.

-- Launch TESTool in MO2.
-- A window will pop up, asking you if you want to use your Morrowind root folder instead of registry settings.
-Click **Yes**.
-- Click **Options**.
-- Make sure the following options are active:
-  - Don't change plugin filenames.
-  - Ignore tribunal.esm
-  - Ignore bloodmoon.esm
-  - Restricted dialog cleaning
-  - Restricted cell cleaning
-- Click **Done**.
-- Close TESTool.

 We will be using two tools to clean plugins, **TESTool** and **tes3cmd**.
 The truth is that one tool can miss things the other tool catches.
 This can turn the cleaning process into a tedious affair, but we can ease it up somewhat if you follow my instructions.

 ### TESTool